Towelie/linux-ai-host-anomaly/README.md

 ---

-## What this tool is not
+## This tool is not

-- Not a vulnerability scanner
+- A vulnerability scanner
-- Not a compliance or policy tool
+- A compliance or policy tool
-- Not an EDR replacement
+- An EDR replacement
-- Not a fleet monitoring solution
+- A fleet monitoring solution

 HostTriageAI is intentionally **narrow and focused**.